Business loans for Centrelink recipients

 • Conducting research and development

 Technically, no. Centrelink doesn't give business loans.
 But some Centrelink recipients can apply for NEIS assistance.
 NEIS is managed by Centrelink and the Department of Human Services.
-It is not a business loan, but it can help you get self-employed and start your own business.
+It is not a business loan, but it it does provide assistance by way of temporary rental assistance and a temporary allowance.

 What is the New Enterprise Incentive Scheme (NEIS)?